-The major predictors making excellent contribution of the species distribution were Precipitation of Wettest Quarter (bio 16) by percent contribution 56.3%, second one predictor is Max Temperature of Warmest Month (bio5) by 10.5%, the following predictors it presented less than 10%, are Temperature Annual Range(bio7), Mean Temperature of Driest Quarter (bio 9), Precipitation of Coldest Quarter (bio 19), and Temperature Seasonality (bio 4) (Table .3), the environmental variable with highest gain when used in isolation is bio16, which therefore appears to have the most useful information by itself.
-The environmental variable that decreases the gain the most when it is omitted is bio4, which therefore appears to have the most information that isn't present in the other variables.
-Values shown are averages over replicate runs figure.
+The majorpredictors that made excellent contributions to the species distribution were precipitation of wettest quarter (bio 16), with a percentage contribution of 56.3%; the second predictor was the maximum temperature of warmest month (bio5), with a percentage of 10.5%; and the following predictors, with a percentage less than 10%, were the temperature annual range (bio7), mean temperature of driest quarter (bio 9), precipitation of coldest quarter (bio 19), and temperature seasonality (bio 4) (Table 3).
+The environmental variable with the greatest increase when used in isolation was bio16, which therefore appears to have the most useful information by itself.
+The environmental variable that decreases the gain the most when it is omitted is bio4, which therefore appears to have the most information that is not present in the other variables.
+The values shown are averages over replicate runs.

-Table .3Variables contribution and permutation importance
+Table 3 Variable contributions and permutation importance